nurimateceo/NuriMate_prototype/README.md

 ## 🤝 Contributing

-This is a research prototype for YC application.
-Not accepting contributions yet, but feel free to:
+This is a prototype.Please feel free to:
 - Open issues for bugs
 - Share ideas in discussions
 - Fork and experiment
+- Share your feedback

 ## 📄 License

 MIT License - see LICENSE file

-## 🎓 Built For

-- **YC Co-founder Matching** - Looking for technical co-founder
-- **Startup** - Making synthetic relationships indistinguishable from real humans

 ## 📧 Contact